1. Alphabet Work

 All Phases, 3-5 minutes

-Lesson 1 (each week) has all the spelling rule slides taught in that phase so far.
-The slides begin with the complete rule or definition and then progress to having keywords blocked out so students have to retrieve them.
+Lesson 1 of each week is a heavy rule-retrieval and revision lesson in which all rules and concept slides taught so far in the phase are reviewed.
+The slides (see diagram below) begin with the complete rule or definition, then progress to blocking out keywords so students have to retrieve them.

-On other days of the week, the slides prompt students to apply learned rules or concepts.
-Students must write whole words or sentences in response to questions on their whiteboards.
-This gives the teacher feedback on whether the rule or concept has been mastered.
+On other days of the week, the slides prompt students to apply the rules or concepts they have learned.
+Students write whole words or sentences in response to questions on their whiteboards.
+This gives you feedback on whether the rule or concept has been mastered.

 4. Spelling Review Drill